enigmosity/learn-aws/developer-associate/exam-questions.md

 - *immutable deployments*: launch a full set of new instances running the new version of the application in a separate ASG, alongisde the instances running the old version.
 If new instances don't pass healthchecks, Elastic Beanstalk terminates them leaving the original instances untouched.
 - Blue/Green deployments allow you to have a separate deployment environment.
 Allow avoidance of downtime.
 Deploy a new version to separate environments and then swap CNAMEs of two environments to instantly redirect traffic to new version
 - TODO: CHECK CNAME AND OTHER R53 TYPES
 - if you can't find an AMI to run your code, use Packer to create a custom platform which will run it.
+TODO: what is the difference between a custom AMI and a custom platform?
+- custom AMIs can improve provisioning times when instances are launched in your environment if you need to install a lot of software not in standard AMIs.
+Configuration files are great (.ebextensions), but can be slow and take a long time during environment creation and update.
+AMI is faster.
 - custom_platform.json is the file for creating a custom platform with Packer
     - *source_ami* is required in a packer template.
 It is the base operating systems used to create a custom AMI.
 Could be: amazon linux AI, ubuntu1604, rhel7, rhel6
     - the region id required in a packer template and should be the same as the region from which the AMI of the EC2 instance is copied.